Search

 • Define roles and responsibilities, establish accountability, and delegate authority for implementing the program.

-• Establish and implement the OH&S policy.
+• Establish and implement the health and safety policy.

 • Ensure workers and worker representatives are consulted and can actively participate in developing and maintaining the program.